Feeds:

 In fact, when Christ walked on the earth, and the early days of Christianity, there was not even a written word like what we call the Bible available to the believers.
 There was the Word of God though, because Jesus has always been around.

 My wife and I believe the Bible to be very valuable for learning and a means of hearing from God.
-We also believe the Holy Spirit within us and His still, small voice is even more valuable.
+We also believe the Holy Spirit lives within us and the still, small voice from within is even more valuable.
 We believe godly friends and wise people of God can be a help and guidance to us as the Holy Spirit speaks through them.

 Jesus word of GodSo many of us want to fight and defend the written word we call the Bible.
 We divide ourselves into groups and denominations, we separate ourselves from the world, we fight, condemn and alienate ourselves over the written word because we think it is the inerrant words and ways of God, yet the true Word of God, Jesus, is standing right in front of us and we miss Him.
 Just like when Jesus was talking with the Jews and said in John 5:39 and 40 … ‘You search the Scriptures because you think that in them you have eternal life; it is these that testify about Me; and you are unwilling to come to Me so that you may have life’.